 When difficulties arise, teachers allow time for the children themselves to settle the issue with words.
 If intervention is necessary, teachers remind children of the rules and redirect if necessary.
 A time out may be used if a child needs time away from others or materials to regain emotional control.
 Corporal punishment is never used.

 (Ages 1 year old by September 1st)

-Classes meet once a week for participation and observation on either Tuesday from 9 AM to 10:30 AM (one option) or Friday mornings from 9 AM. to 10:30 AM (2nd option).
+Classes meet once a week for participation and observation on either Tuesday from 9 AM to 10:30 AM (one option), Wednesday from 9 AM to 10:30 AM (option 2), or Friday mornings from 9 AM. to 10:30 AM (3rd option).
 Through observation and discussions, parents gain a better understanding of their child and learn to meet the true needs of the child without sacrificing their own and also a better understanding of Montessori methods and philosophy.
 In addition, the children are afforded the opportunity to interact on a regular basis with a familiar group of children, which is especially important in this time of smaller families.

 For the Parent